asalber/asalber.github.io/statistics/exercises/non_linear_regression.md

 </div>

 ## Exercise 3
 A researcher is studying the relation between the obesity and the response to pain.
-Te obesity is measured as the percentage over the ideal weight, and the response to pain as the nociceptive flexion pain threshold.
+The obesity is measured as the percentage over the ideal weight, and the response to pain as the nociceptive flexion pain threshold.
 The results of the study appears in the table below.

 | Obesity| Pain threshold|